My Hero: Mr. Zero

-At times I have nothing to say.
-This is not necessarily a bad thing, just is.
-Doing nothing usually fails to get the respect it deserves.
+That is not necessarily a bad thing, just is.
+Doing nothing rarely gets the respect it deserves.
 After all, nothing is the sacred state coveted by Zen practitioners, secluded monks, and other pursuers of enlightenment, so there must be something to it.
-“Nothing” was the holy grail of the Seinfeld TV show, the concept that launched the mega-millionaires into a life where they could do…nothing, if they wished.
+“Nothing” was the holy grail of the Seinfeld TV show, the concept that launched the mega-millionaires into a life where they could do… nothing, if they wished.
 Do you ever hear overworked cubicle-mates say with a smile, when asked about what they’re doing on their three-day weekends, “nothing.”
-Probably not often enough.

-Yes, “nothing” is the new trophy wife of the overworked, the hidden objective on all our secret lists, and the easiest-so-say, but hardest-to-do, stretch goal we have.
+Yes, “nothing” is the new trophy wife of the overworked, the hidden objective on all our secret lists, and the easiest-so-say, but a hard-to-do goal.
 I once heard a group of middle-schoolers describe what they would do if they had all the money they could ever want.
-One particularly thoughtful girl, after a long pause, replied “Nothing….cause my Daddy says to do that is the most expensive thing in the world.”
+One particularly thoughtful girl, after a long pause, replied, “Nothing… cause my Daddy says to do that is the most expensive thing in the world.”